 Obviously there are a lot of steps you must take to build a strong brand.
 Not just color.
 However, if you were to focus on one aspect of your brand-building today, focus on color.

-Below are five simple steps you can take to up-level your brand-building efforts:
+Below are five simple steps you can take to elevate your brand-building efforts using colors:

 - Google ‘meanings of color’ to research different word associations and the psychological affect of colors